Song lyric writing: create and combine with melody

 You will need to follow written and verbal instructions in English, engage in class discussions and take notes in English.

 How will I be taught, and will there be any work outside the class?

 The emphasis is on practical work in class.
-You will be asked to complete homework to demonstrate to your class.
+You will be asked to complete homework to show/sing/recite in class.

 Are there any other costs?
 Is there anything I need to bring?

 A notebook, pen, USB memory stick.

 When I've finished, what course can I do next?

 You might also be interested in Writing Song Tunes and/or Songwriting: form and function